JosephBARBIERDARNAL/statisticaljourney.com/about.md

 <br>

-<p style="font-size: 23px;">If that's something you're interested in, feel free to contact me at joseph.barbierdarnal@gmail.com and I'd be happy to discuss it with you.</p>
+<p style="font-size: 23px;">If that's something you're interested in, feel free to contact me at <a href="joseph.barbierdarnal@gmail.com">joseph.barbierdarnal@gmail.com</a> and I'd be happy to discuss it with you.</p>

 <br><br><br>